genepi/vntr-calling-nf/README.md

-# Resolving VNTRs in Whole-exome sequencing data
+# Resolving VNTRs from whole-exome sequencing data

 ## About
 An automated DSL2 Nextflow pipeline to resolve VNTRs (large variable number tandem repeats) from whole-exome sequencing data in BAM format.